Everything You Should Know About Schwinn’s New 290 Recumbent Bike [A Review]

 Well, when it comes to smoothness of operation, the flywheel weight is one of the most important specs to consider.

-And just to make sure we’re all on the same page, the flywheel is what spins as you pedal the pedals and yes, recumbent bikes use weighted flywheels too, just like indoor cycles.
+And just to make sure we’re all on the same page – the flywheel is that thing that spins as you pedal and yes, recumbent bikes use weighted flywheels too, just like indoor cycles.

 Now recumbent bikes don’t usually come with flywheels as heavy as indoor cycles do, but having a little extra weight is helpful for a recumbent bike as well.